codahale/veil/docs/src/design/schnorr.md

 buffer the results.)

-The protocol's state is then cloned, the clone is keyed with both 64 bytes of random data and the signer's private key, an ephemeral scalar is derived from PRF output:
+The protocol's state is then cloned, the clone is keyed with both 64 bytes of random data and the signer's private key, an ephemeral scalar $k$ is derived from PRF output:

 ```text
 AD('secret-value', meta=true)